-- provide top-level human resources for the formulation and implementation of environmental education policies; - ii. produce reflexive professionals in the area with specific ability to diagnose needs, problems, aspirations and integrate environmental and sustainability issues into learning objectives for their clients and communities; - contribute to the enrichment of the graduate programmes and enhance their relevance to the needs of Botswana, the sub-region and beyond; - iv. increase postgraduate and research outputs - build capacity and competencies in dealing with emerging socio-ecological risks and respond appropriately within the Education for Sustainable Development (ESD) framework and initiatives.
+- i. provide top-level human resources for the formulation and implementation of environmental education policies; - produce reflexive professionals in the area with specific ability to diagnose needs, problems, iv. increase postgraduate and research outputs build capacity and competencies in dealing with emerging socio-ecological risks and respond appropriately within the Education for Sustainable Development (ESD) framework and initiatives.